 - You do not have to go to Taskstream to find this information; in fact, I suggest that you stay out of Taskstream until you are ready to submit the work.
 Instead click on the assessment preparation link right above the start and end dates in your Course of Study.
 This will take you to a page where you can view all the task information for the course in which you are working.
 (Read the Taskstream Instructions in Courses of Study for additional information on how to access these tasks in the Course of Study.)

 - Look at the competency at the top of the task.
 This will tell you the content that you will need to learn to complete the task.

-After locating the correct section in the Course of Study for the competencies, learn the information.
 This means do all the readings and use all the learning resources for the task.
-It is a good idea to check the community for any extra stuff that the Course Mentors might have posted to help with the content if you have not already done this.
+It is a good idea to check the community for any extra stuff that the Course Instructors might have posted to help with the content if you have not already done this.

 - Remember: If you put the work into learning the content on the front end of the task, you are going to have less work with revisions on the back end.
 Each Course of Study is designed to support the competencies so you know that the information is going to be there to help you build that knowledge.
 Just doing an Internet search could result in hours of time and often the wrong information.

 Compare the directions to the rubric and what you will be expected to show the evaluators to pass the task.
 Break the directions into small pieces and start to put the task together.
 Now that you have the foundational knowledge it should be easier to understand what is being asked in the directions.

 - Use your resources again at this point.
 If you aren't clear about the expectations, contact a course mentor to make sure you understand what is expected or check the communities for clarification.